This section is also available as a pdf version.

 |Levant, Cyprus & North Africa||2|

-The maps hereafter show that quite a lot of Potential Ancient Harbours are found in Greece, scattered on the mainland and on the islands.
+The data above show that quite a lot of Potential Ancient Harbours are found in Greece, scattered on the mainland and on the islands.
 Concentrations of Potential Ancient Harbours are found in Croatia, on the Baleares islands and NE Sardinia.
-The Red Sea provides the largest number of Potential Ancient Harbours, but they are scattered all over the area, with a concentration of “marsas” in Northern Sudan.
+The Red Sea provides the largest number of Potential Ancient Harbours, but they are scattered all over the area, with a concentration of “marsas” in Egypt and Sudan.

 Some additional potential ancient ports